cnunciato/ghost-content/README.md

 # ghost-content

-A collection of public/free themes intended to accompany my [ghost-cookbook for Chef](https://github.com/cnunciato/ghost-cookbook).
+A collection of public/free themes intended to accompany the [ghost-cookbook for Chef](https://github.com/cnunciato/ghost-cookbook).

 ### Usage